-On this page:we’ve curated specs, features, news, photos/videos, etc. so you can read up on the new 2021 Kawasaki Ninja 650 in one place.
+On this page:we’ve curated specs, features, news, photos/videos, etc. so you can read up on the new 2022 Kawasaki Ninja 650 ABS in one place.

 Horizontal back-link with adjustable spring preload/5.1 in

-Single 310mm petal-type disc with 2-piston calipers and ABS
+Dual 300mm petal-type discs and 2-piston calipers and ABS

-Single 220mm petal-type disc with single-piston caliper and ABS
+Single 220mm petal-type disc and single-piston caliper and ABS

 Fuel Tank Capacity